dohliam/openjs1k/README.md

 # The problem

-As many Javscript enthusiasts are aware, [js1k](http://js1k.com/) is an amazing and often inspiring annual js coding golf competition that is frequently also quite educational (in the sense of "Wow, [you can do _that_ in js](http://js1k.com/2014-dragons/demo/1951)?!").
+As many JavaScript enthusiasts are aware, [js1k](http://js1k.com/) is an amazing and often inspiring annual js coding golf competition that is frequently also quite educational (in the sense of "Wow, [you can do _that_ in js](http://js1k.com/2014-dragons/demo/1951)?!").

 For those wanting to re-use any of this great code in their projects, however, [there is a problem](http://js1k.com/about):